Cover photo

 K: Right.
 Yeah.

-C: So I find that to be intriguing, which is why, like I said, I think it's really cool to see someone cross that much ground in 90 minutes; because you really have to have a crowd that's up for that ride because that's a lot.
+C: So I find that to be intriguing, which is why, as I said, I think it's cool to see someone cross that much ground in 90 minutes; because you have to have a crowd that's up for that ride because that's a lot.
 That's a lot of moods and grooves going through in a short amount of time.
 And not everybody's up for it, but when you find the right crowd, man, they get really into it.

 K: So let's talk about Viva Acid.
 That's something that you started during the pandemic.
 Was that a collective brainchild or what?

 C: So, Luis Baro is somebody I've known forever.
-Luis, lives in New York, but he's from Chicago.
+Luis lives in New York, but he's from Chicago.
 He threw parties and raves here - one of the largest rave promoters Chicago has ever seen back in the '90s called Vibeonauts.
 And I used to play for Luis pretty often back then, and then he moved to New York and we still stayed in contact and he continued to throw events.

 Luis had become a really good music producer and a DJ - excellent music producer - and, like I said, continued to throw events and he came to me and said, "Hey, I wanna do something again, but I want it to be different.
 What do you think?"
 And so, me and Bryan Bai-ee, who are also friends, got together - started talking about wanting to do something different.